-Due to low government investment. public institutions are typically equipped and understaffed.
+Due to low government investment. public institutions are typically illequipped and understaffed.
 In some cases, admitted patients must provide their own bedding, food, and other essentials.
 Most facilities are overcrowded and lack medical personnel.
-Accordina to recent estimates, the DR has only about 22 physicians per 10,000 people, lower than the World Health Organization's recommendation of 23, the LAC average (24), and the US rate (36).
-Widespread corruption and weak governance (see Political and Social Relations) often result in poor hospital management and prevent coordination between healthcare institutions, further reducing the quality of care.
+Accordina to recent estimates, the DR has only about 15 physicians per 10,000 people, lower than the World Health Organization's recommendation of 23, the LAC average (24), and the US rate (26).
+Widespread corruption and weak governance (see p.
+5 of Political and Social Relations) often result in poor hospital management and prevent coordination between healthcare institutions, further reducing the quality of care.